David Lynch: The Art Life

-David Lynch: The Art Life is a 2016 documentary film directed by Jon Nguyen.
-The film follows director David Lynch's upbringing in Montana, Washington State, Idaho, and Virginia, his initial move to Philadelphia to pursue a career as a painter, to the beginning of the production of Eraserhead.
+David Lynch: The Art Life is a 2016 documentary film directed by Rick Barnes, Olivia Neergaard-Holm, and Jon Nguyen about the early life and work of American filmmaker David Lynch.

+Synopsis

+The film was shot over a four-year period.
+It features footage of Lynch creating new paintings and other artwork at his home and playing with his infant daughter Lula, along with photographs of his early life and work.
+The audio, pieced together from over 20 conversations the filmmakers recorded with Lynch, consists of anecdotes from his life beginning with his upbringing in Montana, Idaho, Washington, and Virginia.
+He then details his disenchanting studies in Boston, his reluctant move to Philadelphia with his wife Peggy (and subsequent birth of daughter Jennifer) to pursue a career as a painter, his divorce and relocation to Los Angeles to become a filmmaker after winning a grant from the American Film Institute, and the start of production on Eraserhead.

 Production

-David Lynch: The Art Life was made over four years as the filmmakers filmed and recorded over 20 conversations with Lynch at his home.
-The staff of the film had previously collaborated on making the film Lynch One, which was about the making of Inland Empire.
+The film received financing through a Kickstarter campaign.
+The filmmakers had previously created Lynch One, a documentary about the making of Inland Empire.

-The film received production through a Kickstarter campaign.

 Release

-Prior to the film's premiere, Film Constellation purchased the world sales rights to The Art Life.

-David Lynch: The Art Life premiered at the 73rd Venice International Film Festival on September 4, 2016.
-The film received a limited release domestically on March 31, 2017.

-The film was released on Blu-ray Disc by The Criterion Collection.
+Prior to the film's premiere, Film Constellation purchased its global distribution.
+It premiered at the Venice Film Festival on September 4, 2016.
+It received a limited domestic release on March 31, 2017, and was later released on Blu-ray by The Criterion Collection.

 Reception

-On the aggregator website Rotten Tomatoes, The Art Life currently holds a 91% approval rating, based on 77 reviews, with an average rating of 7.4/10.
+On the review aggregator website Rotten Tomatoes, The Art Life holds a 90% approval rating, based on 81 reviews.
 The website's critical consensus reads, "David Lynch: The Art Life offers a look at the director's life and craft whose unusual approach is in keeping with its subject's singularly strange aesthetic."
 On Metacritic, the film received a rating of 75 out of 100, based on 17 reviews, indicating "generally favorable" reviews.